hpc2n/intro-linux/docs/linux.md

 ## Desktop environments

-To make computing simpler for the users, operating systems have a desktop that offers a graphical way to manage the system.
-Windows and macOS are well-known for their signature desktops, but Linux does its thing very differently.
+To make it easier for users to work on their computer, many operating systems have a desktop that offers a graphical interface manage the system.
+Windows and macOS are common examples.
+Linux also has (optional) desktop(s), but things are done a little different.

-On Linux, you'll find a lot of desktops, better known as desktop environments, available to install for free.
-Desktop environments usually come with a window manager program and several apps and widgets that, when combined with the window manager, enrich the user experience.
-Some popular desktop environments are GNOME, KDE Plasma, XFCE, Pantheon, and LXDE.
+Linux offers a great many desktops, which are called "desktop environments".
+The vast majority of those are available to install for free.

+Desktop environments (usually) come with a program called a "window manager", as well as apps and widgets that, combined with the window manager, makes for a better user interface that can be further customized.

+!!!
+Note

+    Popular desktop environments are GNOME, KDE Plasma, XFCE, Pantheon, LXDE, and many more.

 ## Window managers